Septima/spatialsuite-s4/README.md

 Finished, now try out your profile

-## 5. Search Spatial Suite data
+## <a name="local"></a> 5.
+Search Spatial Suite data

-The next thing you want to is to make your local data searchable.
+Searching local data requires that an index of these data is configured and rebuilt every time data is updated.

+For Spatial Map versions 2.7+ the embedded database will be used to host the index.
+For previous versions of Spatial Map please see [Using an external database](#externaldb)

 ### 5.a Create configuration folders and parameter